 Suitability and Support Needs Assessment

-A UAN interview will be scheduled with the Course Coordinator, this is an important opportunity to provide and gather information specific to your chosen qualification, and to identify any individual learning, personal or complex needs you may have.
+A UAN interview will be scheduled with the Course Manager, this is an important opportunity to provide and gather information specific to your chosen qualification, and to identify any individual learning, personal or complex needs you may have.

 Literacy and Numeracy Assessment

 At ANMEC we use the Core Skills Profile for Adults (CSPA) online tool to achieve this.
 This is the assessment tool approved by the Department of Innovation and Skills (DIS).

 The CSPA is an online literacy and numeracy tool to determine your reading, writing and numeracy skills, prior to commencing training and determine if support is necessary to ensure a successful outcome in the qualification of choice and transition to work.